-Characters can only use magic if their Ability has one of these magic keywords, which indicate the specific method an Ability can be used to channel magic.
+Characters can only use magic if their Ability has one of these magic keywords, which indicate the specific method an Ability can be used to channel magic, and its costs to the caster.

 - Ritual magic requires a prepared body, like a ritual circle or consecrated sacrifice.
-It is the oldest form of spell casting, and it is safer since the body can be purposefully built to endure channeling, though run-away effects can still be dangerous. - Evocation channels magic through the caster's body.
+It is the oldest form of spell casting, and it is safer since the body can be purposefully built to endure channeling, though run-away effects can still be dangerous.
+Preparing a body takes time, but it can be rushed. - Evocation channels magic through the caster's body.
 This poses extreme risks for the spell caster because they have to split their focus between an intricate channeling rite, and the physical labor of containing magic.
-This allows a caster to shape effects by simply focusing and speaking a rite, but it always causes one (1) extra Strain after the Check (even if they succeed).
-The recited component allows evocation rites to be cast as a ritual instead (which does not cause Strain). - Psychic evocation is the same as regular evocation, but without a spoken component, and it causes one (1) extra Strain after the Check (even if they succeed).
-However, since psychics rely entirely on instinct and intuition, psychics cannot inscribe their rites as a ritual.
+This allows a caster to shape effects by simply concentrating and speaking a rite, but it always causes one (1) extra Strain after the Check (even if they succeed).
+The recited component allows evocation rites to be cast as a ritual instead (which does not cause Strain). - Psychic evocation also channels magic through the caster's body, but without a spoken component, and the effects are usually instant, and sometimes reflexive.
+Psychic rites still cause one (1) extra Strain after the Check (even if they succeed), and since psychics rely entirely on instinct and intuition, psychics cannot inscribe their rites as a ritual.